Travel Packing: 10 Tips for How to Pack for Travel Using Only Carry-On Luggage

 The left Tumi carry-on bag and backpack is Chandler's.
 The right Tumi carry-on bag and backpack is Christine's.

-Stick to neutral colors that can easily be mixed and matched.
+Choose neutral clothing colors that mix and match easily.
 Aim for items you can wear in multiple ways, like pants that allow the legs to be unzipped to transform into shorts.
 Stick to lightweight, wrinkle-resistant fabrics as they reduce the overall weight of your bag as well as reduce the bulkiness that takes up space.

 One area where Chandler and I disagree is on packing and whether rolling your clothes really does save space over folding.
 We do agree on rolling your socks and putting those in your shoes, but it’s up to you whether you fold or roll.
 Rolling might help with wrinkles, but again, that’s not confirmed either.

-Tip 3: What To Wear On The Plane
+Tip 3: Wear the Bulkiest Items On The Plane

-A backpack is an important part of the carry-on experience.
-Whether you are traveling for work or for play a good backpack can help keep you organized.
+A backpack is an essential part of carry-on-only travel.
+Whether you’re traveling for work or leisure, a good backpack helps keep everything organized and easily accessible.

 Tip 6: What To Put In Your Back Pack